drayah/xerpa-kanban/README.md

 separate KanbanList components together.
 The lists function as todo, doing and done lists.

 * kanban-list
 The list deals with showing a list of KanbanCard components and enables the user to add new cards to itself.

 * kanban-card
 The card is a draggable component that can be moved within a list and between different lists.
-You can delete a card by clicking on it in order to show the card actions.
+You can delete a card by clicking on it in order to show the card's actions.

 ## Improvements